samuel-jimenez/GramEditor/docs/src/configuring-tehanu.md

 ## Use System Prompts

 - Description: Whether to use the system provided dialogs for prompts, such as confirmation prompts.
-When set to false, Tehanu will use its built-in prompts.
-Note that on Linux, this option is ignored and Tehanu will always use the built-in prompts.
+When set to false, Gram will use its built-in prompts.
+Note that on Linux, this option is ignored and Gram will always use the built-in prompts.
 - Setting: `use_system_prompts`
 - Default: `true`